caviyacht/SodaDungeon2Mod/readme.md

 Installing Caviar is as easy as counting to 3.

 1) Download the version of Caviar that you want (preferablly the latest release).
+   - Download the `Assembly-CSharp.dll` file from the releases section.
 2) Find your Soda Dungeon 2 installation folder.
    - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`.
 3) Copy the downloaded dll into the directory from step 2.